Step-by-Step Guide

 • Phase 2: Preparation

-• Check data readiness: do local systems contain minimum required data based on the ELM Learning Opportunities and Qualifications (LOQ) profile, namely:
+• Check data readiness: do local systems contain minimum required data based (see application profile compatible with the ELM Learning Opportunities and Qualifications, LOQ, profile), namely:

 • title/name of the course or learning opportunity